 Use Relevant References

-You mailed or emailed your resume to a food truck business.
+You mailed or emailed your resume to a business for a food truck job.
 If you feel you are qualified for the position you are applying for, give it about a week and follow up preferably with a polite phone call.

 Use Unprofessional Email Address